Bearpaw11/Unit_06_Weather_Dashboard/README.md

 The last searched city loads when the page is loaded.
 This page was built using the mobile first approach

-The app is deplyed at https://bearpaw11.github.io/Unit_06_Weather_Dashboard/
+The app is deployed at https://bearpaw11.github.io/Unit_06_Weather_Dashboard/ Here is a link to the github https://github.com/Bearpaw11/Unit_06_Weather_Dashboard